 The upshot?
 Rejection of same-sex marriage is not just “Christian” or “biblical” and is not a matter of "bigotry".
 Rather, the belief that marriage is always and only between male and female is secular and Buddhist and Zoroastrian and classically pagan.
 It is Islamic and Taoist and Mayan.
 It is Korean and Taureq.

-NB: Further (troubling) insights on this issue can be found in anthropologist Peter W. Wood’s hard-hitting piece "Sex and Consequences", written years before the Obergefell debacle.
+Further reading: Additional insights on this question can be found in anthropologist Peter W. Wood’s hard-hitting piece "Sex and Consequences", written years before the Obergefell debacle.

 Check out my Idiocy, Ltd. and begin the long, hard reckoning.